A.W.A.R.E. - The Start of Something Big

 In 1987 the Greater Dallas Chapter's Board of Directors, led by Fred Sherman, recognized a need for additional support services to area families who were coping with Alzheimer's disease.
 Mr. Sherman and Board members outlined the public awareness and financial resources necessary to meet the goal of increased services.

-Board member Mrs. Evelyn Ponder suggested the formation of an organization of women who might sponsor an elegant fundraising event that would provide both community visibility and additional dollars for the Greater Dallas Chapter.
+Board member Mrs. Evelyn Ponder suggested the formation of an organization of women who might sponsor an elegant fundraising event that would provide both community visibility and help here in Dallas.
 With little more than compassion for those struggling in the battle of their lives against Alzheimer's disease, and a desire for positive change, the Alzheimer's Women's Association for Resources and Education (A.W.A.R.E.) was born.

-Since its inception A.W.A.R.E. has become a powerful fundraising organization promoting Alzheimer's awareness and financial support for its parent organization, the Alzheimer's Association, Greater Dallas Chapter.
+Since its inception A.W.A.R.E. has become a powerful fundraising organization promoting Alzheimer's awareness.

 Mrs. Cyndy Hudgins was elected as the organization's first president, and within days the first A.W.A.R.E.
 Luncheon and Fashion Show, chaired by Mrs. Anita Sampels, was conceived.
 Other founding members, including Mrs. Nancy Nelson, Mrs. Ruth Sharp Altshuler and Mrs. Billie Leigh Rippey, were instrumental in the success of the first event.